RaghavJindal13/OpenCV2/README.md

 This file is created to convert the original image to grayscale image.

 ### __8.__ remove_red_color_from_image.ipynb
-This file is created so that all the red color present in the image can be removed i.e intensity of Red will be zero
+This file is created so that all the red color present in the image can be removed i.e intensity of Red will be zero.